20 Majestic Waterfalls in the Philippines – Every Traveler Should Visit

 ALT="tinuy an surigao del sur waterfall"

-Dubbed as the little “Niagara Falls of the Philippines“, Tinuy-an Falls are a 95-meter wide and a 55-meter high.
+Dubbed the little “Niagara Falls of the Philippines“, Tinuy-an Falls are a 95-meter wide and a 55-meter high.
 You may visit this waterfall located in the town of Bislig in Surigao del Sur.
 This is one of the most popular waterfalls on the island of Mindanao.
 More to that, Tinuy-an Falls is the widest waterfall in the country.

 Pulangbato Falls (Negros Oriental)

 Pulangbato Falls is a must-visit place when in Dumaguete City.
 This waterfall is in the Ocoy Valley in Valencia, Negros Oriental.
 Pulangbato Falls comes from the English term “red rock” which means “pulang bato” in Tagalog.
 Get stunned by its natural reddish rock formations.
-Obviously, the waterfall gets its name itself due to its superficially red water flowing down on the reddish rocks.
+The waterfall gets its name itself due to its superficially red water flowing down on the reddish rocks.

 Tangadan Falls (La Union)